 Depending on what distribution you are using the supported protocol may be different (s3, s3n) in which case you would need to use the equivalent property for that protocol.
-Import the template using kylo-ui making sure to import the reusable portion as well as overwriting any previous versions of the template.

 Warning: There are times when AWS SDK will consult the 's3' properties for the keys, regardless of the protocol you use.
 To work around the problem define s3 properties in addition to your protocol properties.